This version of the guidance includes new information on:

 It is important that planning builds in the need to avoid increases in unnecessary and unmanageable workload burdens.
 This could include a review of existing practices in this respect.

-Supply staff and other temporary workers can move between schools.
+Supply staff and other temporary workers can move between schools where necessary.
 Supply staff, and visitors such as peripatetic teachers, will be expected to comply with the school’s arrangements for managing and minimising risk; schools should ensure that all temporary staff are given access to the information on the safety arrangements in place as soon as possible after the booking is confirmed.

-To minimise the numbers of temporary staff entering the school premises, and secure best value, schools may wish to use longer assignments with supply staff and agree a minimum number of hours across the academic year.
+To minimise the numbers of temporary staff entering the school premises, and secure best value, schools should aim to use longer assignments with supply staff and agree a minimum number of hours across the academic year.